cirKITers/qml-essentials/docs/coefficients.md

 # Coefficients

 A characteristic property of any Fourier model are its coefficients.
-Our package can, given a model, calculate the corresponding coefficients by utilizing the [Pennylane Fourier Coefficients](https://docs.pennylane.ai/en/stable/_modules/pennylane/fourier/coefficients.html) method.
+Our package can, given a model, calculate the corresponding coefficients.

 In the simplest case, this could look as follows:
 ```python